Error handling

 • Partial files score.
 A truncated file with an unterminated brace will still return Ok(FuncSpace).
 The metrics reflect the recovered tree, not the intended source.

-If you need to know whether the input parsed cleanly, count ERROR nodes by walking the tree-sitter AST yourself (see the Node escape hatch in STABILITY.md) or use the bca nodes subcommand on the CLI side.
+If you need to know whether the input parsed cleanly, count ERROR nodes by walking the tree-sitter AST yourself (see the Node escape hatch in STABILITY.md) or use bca find -t ERROR on the CLI side (see the Nodes page).

 Bubbling MetricsError through ?